What Is an Oregon Farm Labor Contractor Bond?

 Your Oregon surety bond, just like the rest of bonds, is a three-party contract.
 The principal is your farm labor contracting business.
 The obligee is the Bureau of Labor and Industries, to which you have to present the bond.
 Finally, the third entity is the surety, which provides the bonding.

-Questions about Farm Labor Contractor Bond
+Questions about Farm Labor Contractor Bond in Oregon

 Who is required to obtain this bond?